riyearn/riyearn/README.md

 i'm not one for 'cd / ct' but i'd prefer if you wouldn't cover me ( unless a friend )

-for randos, use tone tags if wanted. feel free to c+h, interact, or anything of the likes. if you're going c+h, i wouldn't rlly mind (^_^). also, i don't respond to whispers unless genuinely needed so i'm sorry for that
+for randos, use tone tags if wanted. feel free to c+h, interact, or anything of the likes. if you're going c+h, i wouldn't rlly mind (^_^). but, i'm not actively seeking friends and i have social anxiety despite being on the digital world

 **avoid shipping me with my friends. whomever i'm with is a friend, as i don't have a partner.**